- Inca Jungle

 - Toiletries and hand sanitizer

 |2 or More People||$ 599|

 OUR GROUP SIZE: So, we offer small groups, not more than ten people.

 - Group of 05 or more: US$ 25:00 All of you need is to book the trek altogether at the same time.

 - Under 18 years old: US$ 25:00 Please send us a copy of the passport at the booking time.

-- Daily departures with at least 02 people.
+- Above all, we offer daily departures with at least 02 people.
 Our tour can leave any day of the week, 12 months a year.

 Departure time for the trek to Machu Picchu:

 - Certainly, we depart from Cusco around 05:00 am or 05:30 am.